TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-07-08-Predicting-Protein-Expression-Level-with-CyTOF-Data.md

     ## [1] 2.002855

-With RMSE of about 1.535721,it looks like our model makes predictions within one standard deviation of the sample mean.
+With an RMSE of about 1.535721,it looks like our ridge model makes predictions within about 0.7667659 of one standard deviation.
 This is pretty OK!

 One last thing, let's check to make sure the model works well regardless of the expression level of the response variable CD56.
 I'll plot the *residuals* versus the *fitted values* using the 'plotmo' package.